ggopalan/MATLAB-Detrending-Software/README.md

 This repository stores the code for the analysis performed in "Applications of variants of the trend filtering algorithm" by Gopalan et al.

-Please see "documentation.pdf" for more precise instrutions on how to run it.
+Please see "documentation.pdf" for more precise instructions on how to run it.